apostrophecms/docs/docs/reference/modules/uploadfs.md

 ### `token`
 The `token` option is used to pass the value of the optional `sessionToken` to the `AWS.Credentials()` credentials object.
 See the [official documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor_details) for alternative ways to present the credentials.

+### `bucketObjectsACL`
+The `bucketObjectsACL` option sets the access control level for files uploaded to AWS S3, with a default of `public-read`.
+Setting this option to `private` ensures that only authorized users can access the files, enhancing security for sensitive content.
+This is useful when integrating with a CDN, where you can use signed URLs to securely serve private content to users.

 ---